orxx/SLAnimLoader/README.md

 Data/SLAnims/source/.

 Data/SLAnims/source/Example.txt contains a brief overview of the syntax of the source files.
-The source files will only be processed if they end in "*.py".
-You can rename Example.txt to Example.py if you want to play around with it in SLAnimGenerate.py, but there aren't any actual animation files associated with it, so no animation stages will be found.
+The Example.txt file itself will be automatically skipped by SLAnimGenerate.
+You can rename it to something else if you want to play around with it in SLAnimGenerate, but there aren't any actual animation files associated with it, so no animation stages will be found.

 Setting up your Source file and Animation files